neropha/stencil-gardb/README.md

 - tailwind css

 ## Testing local
-Since you don't have access to my api, there's an export with mock data in `src/utils/gardeners.ts` (TODO)
+Since you don't have access to my API, there's an export with mock data in `src/utils/gardeners.ts` (TODO)